reglund/scanning/README.md

 2. Run the script:
     ```bash
-    python3 scan_invisible_ghost_to_file.py
+    python3 ig.py
     ```

-3. The script will output a report named `scan_results.txt` in your home directory.
+3. The script will output a report named `scan_results.txt` in /tmp directory.
 This file will contain detailed information about any hidden characters found in your codebase, including:
    - File paths where the characters were detected
    - Line numbers within those files
    - The actual lines containing the invisible characters